AninditaBasu/indica/README.md

 I use labels to organize the to-do list; therefore, when opening an issue, tag it with the appropriate label (but please just stick to the ones already on the list; don't create any :smiley:).
 I'll respond fast (usually within 24 hours).

-I'd like all interactions in this repository to follow the [code of conduct](code-of-conduct.md).
+I'd like all interactions in this repository to follow the [code of conduct](code-of-conduct.md), please.

+## Plans

+- Turn the edicts of Asoka into an API
+- Turn the Arthashastra into an API